4teamwork/ftw.upgrade/README.rst

     If a list step names is passed with ``steps`` (e.g. ['actions']), only those steps are installed.
 All steps are installed by default.

+ ``self.migrate_class(obj, new_class)``
+    Changes the class of an object.
+It has a special handling for BTreeFolder2Base based containers.

 Progress logger
 ===============